Making Friends Later in Life

 We now know how important it is to stay connected with family, friends and our community as we grow older.
 It impacts seniors’ mental, emotional, and physical health.
 Having a circle of friends who provide companionship, humor and support for life’s adventures enriches our lives.

 Social connections also lower older adults’ risk for heart attack, high blood pressure, obesity, cancer, and maybe even Alzheimer’s disease.
-Seniors who lack friends experience higher rates of depression.
+Seniors who lack friends or are unable to spend regular time with friends experience higher rates of depression.